 Armed Assault on Campus involves one or more individuals who attempt to take hostages or cause physical harm to students and staff.
-Guns, knifes or other harmful devices may be involved.
+Guns, knives or other harmful devices may be involved.

 - 1. Upon first indication or armed assault, school personnel immediately call 911.
-Police is notified via radio or cell phone. - 2.
+School site security team are to be notified via radio or cell phone. - 2.
 School Administrator is notified.
 School Administrator assures or designates a person to remain online with Police/Sheriff if safe to do so. - 3.
 If suspect is seen, do not engage.
 This could generate a hostage situation.
 Give 911 operator a detailed description of suspect(s).
 If suspect is outside, try to keep suspect outside. - 4.
-School Administrator initiates Lock Down Procedures. - 5.
+School Administrator initiates Lockdown Procedures - 5.
 Staff keeps everyone in an area under cover and as concealed as possible.
 Stay behind solid walls and doors; keep away from windows. - 6.
-If students are in class at time of Lock Down, staff will: - Explain that there is an emergency. - Lock all classroom doors.
+If students are in class at time of Lockdown, staff will: - a.
+Explain that there is an emergency

-- Have students lie on floor, behind or underneath solid objects. - Close blinds stay away from windows. - Control all cell phone activity. - Remain in classroom until personally advised to move by administration or law enforcement. - 7.
-If students are not in class at time of Lock Down, staff will: - Move students to nearest available safe building, without drawing attention to self or students.
-If doors are locked, continue to look for a safe area. - Once inside, lock doors if possible; if lock is on outside of door, attempt secure door from inside. - Follow remaining steps in item 6 above. - 8.
-Staff takes steps to calm and control students, and if safe to do so, attempt to maintain separation between students and suspect(s). - 9.
+- b.
+Lock all classroom doors - c.
+Have students lie on floor, behind or underneath solid objects - d.
+Close blinds stay away from windows - e.
+Control all cell phone activity - f.
+Remain in classroom until personally advised to move by administration or law enforcement 7.
+If students are not in class at time of Lockdown, staff will: - a.
+Move students to nearest available safe building, without drawing attention to self or students.
+If doors are locked, continue to look for a safe area. - b.
+Once inside, lock doors if possible; if lock is on outside of door, attempt secure door from inside c.
+Follow remaining steps in item 6 above - 8.
+Staff takes steps to calm and control students, and if safe to do so, attempt to maintain separation between students and suspect(s) - 9.
 Maintain order in all areas of assembly or shelter, await arrival of law enforcement.
-Be prepared for lengthy stay. - 10.
-All Clear signal will be made by personal notification only, after consultation with Law Enforcement Administrative Personnel on scene. - 11.
-Staff is not to act upon bells or PA messages without this Personal Notification.
+Be prepared for lengthy stay of 2-4 hours. - 10.
+All Clear signal will be made by personal notification only, after consultation with Law Enforcement Administrative Personnel on scene - 11.
+Staff is not to act upon bells or PA messages without this personal notification